m4dz/talks/zka/en/concepts.md

 Zero Knowledge Proof {.x-large}

-1. Service: ask the Server for a token {.fragment .fade-up}
+1. Service: Ask the Server for a new Client token {.fragment .fade-up}
-2. Server: challenge on the Service signature {.fragment .fade-up}
+2. Server: Pass the Token to the Service and the Client {.fragment .fade-up}
-3. Server: stores the token {.fragment .fade-up}
+3. Service: Sign the Token and send it to the Client {.fragment .fade-up}
-4. Clients: use the validated token {.fragment .fade-up}
+4. Client: Both check the signature and the Token {.fragment .fade-up}
 {.medium}

 ===